MAT 2026 Preparation Tips for Language Comprehension & Verbal Ability

 Senior Manager - Content

-MAT Reading Comprehension preparation requires long term preparation due to presence of RC passages.
+MATLanguage Comprehension mostly has grammar and vocabulary questions.
 Read this article to know how to prepare for MAT Language Comprehension and Verbal Ability section.
-Get key tips to improve reading and English grammar for MAT 2025.

 MAT preparation

-MAT Language Comprehension and Verbal Ability preparation is mainly about having a good control over the English Language and grammar.
+MAT Language Comprehension and Verbal Ability is moderately difficult.
 This section aims to test English language comprehension, vocabulary and verbal ability of the candidates.
 It has 30 MCQs from Verbal Ability, Vocabulary, English Grammar and Reading Comprehension.

-To prepare for Language Comprehension and Verbal Ability section of MAT 2025, candidates must work on English grammar and vocabulary.
+To prepare for Language Comprehension and Verbal Ability section of MAT 2026, practice previous years RC passages and focus on Grammar.
 If your English skills are good, you may need less time to prepare for this section, but if your English is not strong, you need to start preparation early on.
 MAT is conducted in February, May, September and December.
-If your English is weak, opt for MAT session which is at least 6 months away.
+If your English is weak, opt for a MAT session which is at least 6 months away.

 Explore colleges based on MAT